 What was the intention of the parties?

-When interpreting a particular term or obligation in a business agreement, the starting point is to ask contractual parties what their intention was.
+If a court has to interpret a particular term or obligation in a business agreement, the starting point is to determine what the contractual parties intention was.
+Thuis can be very difficult.
 The next step is to interpret in accordance with conventional use and to review in the backdrop of the whole business agreement.
 This requires not only an understanding on rules on legal interpretation, but also commercial knowledge to draft or argue either way – this is where we assist.

 Good contracts avoid disputes

-Different terms and obligations will have different implications to the parties, depending on the market and intended use within the contract.
+Different terms and obligations will have different implications forthe parties, depending on the market and intended use within the contract.
 We have a strong team here to resolve business disputes and avoid litigation.

 In our experience although they may not admit it initially most business people want to avoid going to court as they know how expensive that can be.
 In the vast majority of cases by being sharp, pragmatic and realistic we keep our clients out of court.